Odhynn/Naerk/content/Places/Relmon.md

 A river city with flourishing trade and horse breeding.

 During the [[Decade War of Arbader and South Darrok]] it was successfully protected, albeit with heavy casualties, under the command of lieutenant [[Mennis]] Lionhead.
+A truce for one-year was signed on the city at 4593.

-A giant stone statue looking south was erected to commemorate his deeds and bravery.
+A giant stone statue looking south was erected after the war to commemorate his deeds and bravery.